-→ Invested into a new Timber processing plant for our Bakaya Hardwoods business.

-→ A new SPAR branded corporate store opened in Chawama,
+- → Invested into a new Timber processing plant for our Bakaya Hardwoods business. $\rightarrow$ A new SPAR branded corporate - store opened in Chawama, Zambia.

-→ Acquired a new biscuit line for the Iris Biscuit business. → New packaging machine purchased for the Snacks business. → Major refurbishment of the franchised QSR outlets in the Nigerian market.

-Bakery line at Simon Mazorodze Road Site, Harare. → Opened 2 additional SPAR stores in Lusaka and

-Livingstone, with a total of 6 stores now in operation in Zambia. → Increased the number of third crocodile farm in Kariba. → Expanded QSR footprint into 12 African countries, 7 company operated and 5 franchised.
+- → Acquired a new biscuit line for the Iris Biscuit business. - $\rightarrow$ New packaging machine purchased for the Snacks business. - → Major refurbishment of the Bakery line at Simon Mazorodze Road Site, Harare, - → Opened 2 additional SPAR stores in Lusaka and Livingstone, with a total of 6 stores now in operation in Zambia. - $\rightarrow$ Increased the number of franchised QSR outlets in the Nigerian market.

-→ Increased equity in Colcom Holdings Limited (COLC.zw) to 79.64% and started consolidating Colcom into Innscor
+$\rightarrow$ Increased equity in Colcom Holdings Limited (COLC.zw) to 79.64% and started consolidating Colcom into Innscor